-It seemed like she wasn’t quite ready to be diaper free at nap time, so for about a month we put her in zip up PJs to keep the diaper on until she finally agreed to start peeing before nap time.
+It seemed like she wasn’t quite ready to be diaper free at nap time, so for about a month we put her in zip up PJs to keep the diaper on until she finally agreed to start peeing before nap time and we knew she had the bowel control to not do that without a diaper thankfully!
 Again, I wasn’t about to get into a power struggle so I gave her two choices: pee before nap or footie PJs and diaper.

 Night sleep took longer to tackle.
 Basically 6 months into being toilet trained, she started to take her diaper off all the time, similar to the nap situation, but would have accidents in her crib in the morning.
 Meaning she would sleep through the night fine, then wake up, take her diaper off, and pee.

 So we moved her to a big bed where she would have free access to the potty next to it.
 Only she wouldn’t use the potty.